pablos-here/nbiff/README.md

 depending on the results, displays different systray icons.

-It is designed to be invoked from any directory as it changes its directory to the directory from where it is located.
+It is designed to be invoked from any directory as it changes its directory to the directory where it is located.

 Below is an example calling it to run the `nbiff_qt5.py` script: